Group sequential designs for negative binomial outcomes: Analyzing group sequential designs with negative binomial outcomes

-For $\delta\in (1,\infty)$ non-inferiority of treatment 1 compared to treatment 2 is tested and for $\delta \in (0,1]$ superiority of treatment 1 compared to treatment 2 is tested.
-We denote the rate ratio as $\theta=\mu_1/\mu_2$.
-For power calculations, we consider a rate ratio of $\theta^{*}$ in the alternative.
-Let the log-rate be $\beta_{i} = \log(\mu_i)$. \\ We focus on group sequential designs which allow stopping for efficacy but not stopping for futility, because in practice it is very common to include futility stopping as non-binding, which does not affect the efficacy stopping boundaries. \cite{gallo2014alternative} That means at looks $k=1,\ldots, K-1$ the trial is stopped for efficacy if the null hypothesis $H_0$ can be rejected.
-If the null hypothesis $H_0$ cannot be rejected at stop $k=1,\ldots, K-1$, the study is continued.
-However, the theoretical considerations made in this manuscript can be easily adapted to group sequential trials which allow stopping for both efficacy and futility.\\ In the following we discuss the Wald-type test for the hypothesis $H_0$ at look $k=1,\ldots, K$.
-Let $\hat{\beta}_{ik}$ be the maximum likelihood estimator of the log-rate $\beta_i$ and $\hat{\phi}_{k}$ be the maximum likelihood estimator of the shape parameter $\phi$ based on the data available at look $k$.
-Then, the maximum likelihood estimator for the rate $\mu_i$ at look $k$ is given by $\hat{\mu}_{ik}=\exp(\hat{\beta}_{ik})$.
-It should be noted that in general no closed form expression is available for the maximum likelihood estimators.
+The counts observed at previous looks do not have to be considered in the likelihood since the random variables $Y_{ijk}$ $(j = 1, \ldots, n_i, i = 1,2)$ are sufficient for the parameter vector $(\beta_1, \beta_2, \phi)$ at data look $k$.
+As a reviewer pointed out, it follows from basic properties of the Poisson distribution that the distribution of $Y_{ij1}, \ldots, Y_{ij(k-1)} | Y_{ijk}, \lambda_{ij}$ does not depend on the subject specific event rate $\lambda_{ij}$ and, consequently, the marginal distribution $Y_{ij1}, \ldots, Y_{ij(k-1)} | Y_{ijk}$ also does not depend on $\lambda_{ij}$ either.
+Details about the sufficiency of $Y_{ijk}$ at data look $k$ and the calculation of the maximum likelihood estimators are presented in Appendix \ref{sec:ApendA}.
+It should be noted that no closed form expression is available for the maximum likelihood estimators with negative binomially distributed endpoints.
 Moreover, the maximum likelihood rate estimator is not identical to the method of moments rate estimator which estimates a rate by the ratio of total events and total exposure time.
 They are only identical if the exposure times within a treatment arm are identical.
-More information on the maximum likelihood estimators and their calculation can be found in Appendix \ref{sec:ApendA}.
-The expected Fisher information of the parameter $\beta_i$ at look $k$ is given by
+The Fisher information of the parameter $\beta_i$ at data look $k$ is given by